glasgowm148/ergonaut-handbook/Guides/yield.md

 # Earning Yield on Ergo

 Ergo is a Proof of Work (PoW) blockchain, which means it doesn't support staking like Proof of Stake (PoS) blockchains.
 However, you can still earn yield on your ERG holdings by participating in liquidity pools, dApp tokenization, trading bots, lending platforms, and other innovative mechanisms.

-You can 'stake' native tokens on Ergo through platforms like ergopad.io (live), Night Owl Casino (coming soon), ErgoMixer (coming soon), and more.
-One such method is the Profit-Sharing dApp, which allows token holders to earn a share of a dApp's revenue.

 - Youtube: [How to buy Erg (Ergo) in the USA and use it as a lender or borrower!](https://www.youtube.com/watch?v=rvBrHq6lER8)